Gainium/n8n-nodes-gainium/README.md

 ---

-## 🚀 Features of n8n-nodes-gainium
+## 🚀 What You Can Do

-This custom node package for n8n lets you:
+The nodes let you:

-- ✅ **Trigger trading bots** on signals or events
+- Trigger bots on signals or events
-- 📉 **Monitor open deals**, positions, and PnL
+- Monitor deals, positions, and PnL
-- ⚙️ **Control bot actions** (pause, resume, close deal, reduce position)
+- Pause, resume, close, or adjust bots and deals
-- 📡 **Receive strategy alerts** and automate responses
+- React to strategy alerts
-- 📊 **Get account and performance data** in real-time
+- Retrieve account and performance data
-- 🔁 Combine with other nodes (Telegram, Discord, TradingView) for **end-to-end crypto automation**
+- Combine with Telegram, Discord, TradingView, etc. for full workflows

 ---

-## 🔧 Use Cases
+## 🔧 Use Cases (Examples)

-Take your crypto automation further by combining Gainium with other apps and logic inside n8n:

-- **Portfolio Rebalancing Automation**
-  Use market data from CoinGecko or your exchange to detect imbalances in your portfolio, then trigger fund movement across bots via Gainium API nodes.

-- **Automated Risk Reduction on News Events**
-   Pull headlines from a news API.
-If negative sentiment is detected (e.g. using OpenAI or Google NLP), reduce exposure by pausing bots or reducing funds in active deals.
-- **Smart Profit Scheduling**
-  Use a time-based trigger (cron) to reduce position size weekly, or increase bot aggressiveness during high-volume times.
-- **Dynamic Bot Settings Based on Volatility**
-  Use a volatility indicator from an analytics service to dynamically adjust bot parameters like grid step, DCA scale, or max active deals via Gainium nodes.
-- **Multi-Exchange Arbitrage Alerting**
+- Rebalance: Fetch balances + external prices, adjust allocations via bot actions.
+- News / sentiment trigger: Pause or de-risk bots when negative sentiment spikes.
+- Scheduled profit taking: Cron step-down of position size or bot aggressiveness.
+- Volatility adaptation: Adjust grid/DCA parameters when volatility changes.
-  Compare symbol prices across exchanges using Gainium + external APIs, and alert or trigger a deal if arbitrage opportunities are found.
+- Arbitrage alerting: Compare prices across exchanges and notify or trigger a deal.
-- **Telegram Bot for Manual Controls**
-  Create a Telegram chatbot using n8n that lets you start/stop bots, view deal status, or pause all activity with simple text commands.
-- **Custom Risk Management Layer**
+- Chat control: Telegram command interface to pause, resume, or inspect deals.
-  Monitor your deal performance and close or scale down deals when they hit certain drawdown thresholds using Gainium’s deal management endpoints.
+- Risk rules: Auto close or scale down deals at configured drawdown levels.
-- **Automated Bot Deployment from Strategy Templates** Store strategy templates in Airtable or Notion.
-When conditions are met, create new bots with preconfigured settings using Gainium’s bot creation node.
+- Template deployment: Create bots from stored presets (e.g. Airtable / Notion).
-- **Sync Gains to Notion or Google Sheets**
+- PnL logging: Push periodic performance snapshots to Sheets or Notion.
-  Pull account and bot PnL data on a schedule and log it into Notion or Sheets for tracking, analysis, or client reporting.

 ---